Wellness and Risk Reduction

 - If a child discovers a tick, it is removed by the nurses.
 We then monitor the site daily, alert parents, etc. If there are changes to the site, the child will see our pediatrician.

-- Note: While we have discovered ticks here over the years, none has ever developed into Lyme's.
-And of course, not all ticks carry Lyme's.
+- Note: While we have discovered ticks here over the years, very few ever developed into Lyme's or other ailments.
+And of course, not all ticks carry disease.

 - Help us please: If a child has been bit within a few weeks of coming to camp, notify us so our health staff can monitor.

 While coronavirus appears to be less of an overwhelming issue than in earlier years, we learned a lot from our experience.
 And with respiratory contagions increasing for young people, we are making use of our pandemic experience to look after community health.